-You’ve probably read a lot about the impressive results that email marketing brings to the table.
-To put it in numbers, we’re talking about an average return on investment (ROI) of $36 for each dollar spent.
+When done right, email marketing can bring impressive results to a business.
+To put it in numbers, email marketing has an average return on investment of $36 for each dollar spent.

 6 Useful Tips For Budget-Friendly Email Marketing